petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

   `$41=5` (1 + 4)

 #### Tips & Tricks
-- For most users, `$41=1` is sufficient: parking will automatically retract the tool on feed hold or door open.
+- For most users, `$41=1` is sufficient: parking will automatically retract the tool on `0x84`  or door open.
 - Use `$41=5` if you want to toggle parking on/off dynamically with M56.

 ---